 16. Recognize What Relaxes You

-It may seem self-evident, yet a lot of individuals aren't particularly picky or imaginative about how they spend their free time.
+It may seem self-evident, but many individuals aren't particularly picky or imaginative about how they spend their free time.
 Clinical psychologist Ryan Howes, Ph.D., tells SELF, “People frequently assume they're relaxing when they're actually not.”
-For example, maybe you consider a couple of hours of browsing through Twitter to be relaxing.
+For example, maybe you consider spending a couple of hours of browsing through Twitter relaxing.

 For some, it may be relaxing, but for others, it is more stressful than anything else.
-Perhaps you push yourself to do activities you've heard are meant to be calming, such as meditating, sleeping, or having a bubble bath, but you really find them uninteresting or useless.
+Perhaps you push yourself to do activities you've heard are meant to be calming, such as meditating, sleeping, or having a bubble bath.
+Still, you find them uninteresting or useless.
 Relaxation does not come in a one-size-fits-all package.

 You may want to rethink how you think about rest in the first place to begin figuring out what it means to you.
 “Relaxation is not a single activity; it is the result of any activity,” Caraballo argues.
 And whatever hobbies help you relax is entirely up to you.

-Learn about hobbies, different forms of physical exercise, different ways to socialize, self-care techniques, and more.
+Learn about hobbies, different forms of physical exercise, different socializing methods, and self-care techniques.
 After that, pay attention.
 “Ask yourself, ‘How do I feel now that I've completed this?'
 Do I have a sense of being rooted?
 Do I have a sense of security?

 If your go-to relaxation activities aren't genuinely relaxing and you don't know what else to try, it's time to go back to the drawing board and start experimenting.